 In the ClassroomThis site is a must for any Art, Art History, or Social Studies classroom.
-The site really lends itself to discussion.
+The program really lends itself to having a discussion.
 Visit the Artists area, choose an artist, and project the artwork on an interactive whiteboard.
-Using the "looking questions" have a class discussion.
+Using the "looking questions," have a class discussion.
 Assign groups and give each group a different picture.
-Let them discuss using the questions and then jigsaw them so they can share with each other.
+Let them discuss using the questions and then jigsaw them so they can share each other's answers.

 Grades6 to 12

 In the ClassroomPrevious experience with layer-based design software editing such as Photoshop is extremely beneficial.
 The "Sumo Paint Help" page provides helpful tutorials but individuals without previous training may need additional support.